Paval Sieviaryniec: First imprisonment

-In 2005, Paval Sieviaryniec was accused of organizing protest actions against Aliaksandr Lukashenka’s running for a third presidential term that took place in Minsk after 2004 controversial referendum.
+In 2005, Paval Sieviaryniec was accused of organizing protest actions against Alexander Lukashenko’s running for a third presidential term that took place in Minsk after 2004 controversial referendum.
 He was sentenced to three years of correctional labor and served his sentence involved in logging in Maloje Sitna village in the north of Belarus (Polack District).

 The U.S. protested the sentence, calling it a "parody of justice", and the European Union stated that "even by the standards of Belarus, this is an excessive penalty".
 In 2006, international organization Amnesty International designated him a prisoner of conscience.
 Taking into account amnesty, the term was shortened to 2 years.
 Sieviaryniec was released in 2007.
 In captivity he wrote a book "Letters from the forest" ("Лісты зь лесу").
 According to Nasha Niva survey, it was considered 2007 best Belarusian book.

 Sieviaryniec faced a new series of charges in 2007.
 In July, a court found him and fellow activist Aleksey Shein guilty of "distributing illegal literature" after they were found leaflets for a political meeting.
 On 19 August, Sevyarynets was arrested with other youth activists during a Brest book reading at which he discussed his three books.
 The group were detained for "participating in an unsanctioned meeting" and were also accused of possessing counterfeit money and Ukrainian liquor.